 Samoyeds do shed frequently.
 That is part of the reason that experts heavily debate their classification as a hypoallergenic breed.
 They require more maintenance than most hypoallergenic dogs to trigger less of a reaction.

 The other problem is that Samoyeds have double coats.
-Twice a year, they “blow” these coats, meaning they lose almost all their underlayer at once, causing mounds of dog fur to come out of them in large chunks.
+Twice a year, they “blow” these coats, meaning they lose almost all of their underlayer at once, causing mounds of dog fur to come out of them in large chunks.
 These two seasons, usually spring and autumn, can be an especially trying time for dog owners with sensitivities.

 Extra Precautions You Can Take